Agnews Developmental Center: West campus closure

-The original west campus was closed in 1998 as part of a plan to reduce and eventually close the center.
+The original west campus was closed in 1995 as part of a plan to reduce and eventually close the center.
 When the west campus closed, the use of the land was the subject of local controversy.
 In April 1997, it was announced the state would sell an 82.5 acre parcel of the campus to Sun Microsystems for its corporate headquarters and R&D campus.
 Some objected to the arranged sale of this prime public land to a profitable corporation at the peak of a local economic and real-estate boom, while others valued the presence of a prominent high-tech employer.
 Also at issue was the preservation of and public access to historic Agnews Developmental Center buildings.
 Sun agreed to restore four of the historic buildings (the auditorium, the clock tower, the superintendent's villa, and the administration building) and to keep some of the facilities available for public use.
 An outdoor exhibit open to the public displays information and photographs regarding the center and its history.
-A small museum would open next to the cemetery which is open to this day.
+A small museum opened next to a cemetery and is still open.

 In addition to the Sun deal, the Rivermark planned community was allocated 152 acre for a variety of residential, retail, public school, and open space uses.

 The Agnews site was added to the National Register of Historic Places (under the name "Agnews Insane Asylum") on August 13, 1997.

 Sun was acquired by Oracle Corporation in 2010; part of the campus continues to be used as an Oracle R&D facility and conference center.

 Oracle put 40% of the campus up for sale in 2022, with plans proposed in 2024 to convert that portion into a housing development.